BioPhoton/ngRe/README.md

 </app-color>
 ```

-Here multiple subscriptions in the view could lead to
-performance issues.
-Unfortunately we see this a lot of applications.
+Here multiple subscriptions in the view could lead to performance issues.
+Unfortunately, we see this a lot of applications.

 ```html
 <div>